F-1 Engine Injector

 Extraction, cleanup, and adaptation by heroicrelics.org.

-The fuel feed passages on an F-1 injector are visible in this crop of the tear down photo from my LOX dome page.
-The injector is mounted on a handling fixture and the ends of several fuel feed passages are visible on the right side of the injector.
+The fuel feed passages on an F-1 injector are visible in this view of the injector from the Marshall Space Flight Center F-1 disassembly project back in 2012.
+The injector is mounted on a handling fixture and the ends of several fuel feed passages are visible.

 The following cut-away diagram of the F-1 injector shows the axially-drilled holes supplying LOX to the oxidizer groove rings and a fuel feed passage supplying RP-1 to the fuel ring grooves.
 It also shows the flow of fuel used to cool the circular and radial baffles.